luccapaldi/conflux/README.md

 ## Contributor guidelines

-Try to follow PEP8 guidelines as much as possible.
+Try to follow PEP8 guidelines as much as possible (except that black line length defaults are used; 88 chars).
 I also require the following to merge changes:

 * Run pipreqs to generate an updated requirements.txt